warmist/scripts/docs/prioritize.rst

-You can prioritize a bunch of active jobs that you need done *right now*, or you can mark certain job types as high priority, and ``prioritize`` will watch for and prioritize those types of jobs as they are created.
+You can prioritize a bunch of active jobs that you need done *right now*, or you can mark certain job types as high priority, and ``prioritize`` will watch for and boost the priority of those types of jobs as they are created.
 This is especially useful for ensuring important (but low-priority -- according to DF) jobs don't get ignored indefinitely in busy forts.

 It is important to automatically prioritize only the *most* important job types.
 If you add too many job types, or if there are simply too many jobs of those types in your fort, the other tasks in your fort can get ignored.
-This causes the same problem the ``prioritize`` script is designed to solve.
-See below for a good, playtested set of job types to automatically prioritize.
+This causes the same problem that ``prioritize`` is designed to solve.
+The script provides a good default set of job types to prioritize that have been suggested and playtested by the DF community.

-Also see the ``do-job-now`` `tweak` for adding a hotkey to the jobs screen that can toggle the priority of specific individual jobs and the `do-job-now` script, which boosts the priority of just the jobs related to the selected job/unit/item/building/workorder.
+Also see the `do-job-now tweak <tweak>` and the `do-job-now` script for boosting the priority of specific individual jobs.

 Usage
 -----

 ::

-    prioritize [<options>] [<job_type> ...]
+    prioritize [<options>] [defaults|<job_type> ...]

 Examples
 --------